Tracardi/tracardi-api/docs/qa/miggration_issues.md

 These steps should help you access and analyze the logs of your upgrade worker in Docker, providing insights into its operation and any issues it might be encountering.

+# Why my data was not migrated?

+We conduct tests on various data sets during migration, but there might be instances where your profiles and events are structured in ways we didn't anticipate.
+In such cases, the migration mappings might not function as expected.
+To identify any discrepancies, please review the upgrade worker logs to determine which fields are not aligning correctly.
+After identifying these issues, kindly report them to us for further assistance.